SpaceXe-tech/yt-api/docs/README.md

 ```sh
 make runserver
 ```

+The docs will be accessible from  <http://localhost:8000/api/docs> and redocs from <http://localhost:8000/api/redoc

 > [!TIP]
 > For a more smoother control over the server's startup, consider using the FastAPI's cli.